Multilateral Investment Guarantee Agency: Governance

 MIGA is governed by its Council of Governors which represents its member countries.
-The Council of Governors holds corporate authority, but primarily delegates such powers to MIGA's Board of Directors.
+The Council of Governors holds corporate authority, but primarily delegates such powers to MIGA's board of directors.
 The Board of Directors consists of 25 directors and votes on matters brought before MIGA.
 Each director's vote is weighted in accordance with the total share capital of the member nations that director represents.
 MIGA's board is stationed at its Washington, D.C. headquarters where it meets regularly and oversees the agency's activities.
 The agency's Executive Vice President directs its overall strategy and manages its daily operations.
 As of 16 December 2019, Hiroshi Matano serves as Executive Vice President of MIGA.

 Membership

 MIGA is owned by its 182 member governments, consisting of 156 developing and 25 industrialized countries.
 The members are composed of 181 UN member states plus Kosovo.
 Membership in MIGA is available only to countries who are members of the World Bank, particularly the International Bank for Reconstruction and Development.

-As of 2022, the six World Bank member states that are not MIGA members are Brunei, Kiribati, the Marshall Islands, San Marino, Tonga, and Tuvalu (the UN member states that are non-members of the World Bank, and thus MIGA, are Andorra, Cuba, Liechtenstein, Monaco, Nauru, and North Korea).
+As of 2022, the six World Bank member states that are not MIGA members are Brunei, Kiribati, the Marshall Islands, San Marino, Tonga, and Tuvalu (the UN member states that are non-members of the World Bank, and thus MIGA, are Andorra, Cuba, Liechtenstein, Monaco, and North Korea).
 The Holy See and Palestine are also non-MIGA members.

 Somalia is the most recent country to have joined MIGA, having done so in March 2020.